oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``service_name`` parameter is expected to be a string which indicates the service name of the database.

+    The ``instance_name`` parameter is expected to be a string which indicates the instance name of the database.

     The ``sid`` parameter is expected to be a string which indicates the SID of the database.
 It is recommended to use ``service_name`` instead.